bernhardsen/aco2023_csharp/README.md

 It works, but yeah...
 When I reimplemented this in Rust, I did it by building a list of stuff-on-the-map, instead of bytes representing all positions on the map.
 That solution was much more elegant, and would be easier to continue working with.

+### Day 4: Scratchcards
+Pretty simple task.
+So simple that I went back to a procedural solution, and didn't bother creating a class for it.